HL7/bulk-data/input/pagecontent/submit-status-manifest-fields.md

 		END AS omit_from_table,
 		CASE f.seg1
 			WHEN 'submissionId' THEN 1
-			WHEN 'manifestType' THEN 2
+			WHEN 'transactionTime' THEN 2
-			WHEN 'transactionTime' THEN 3
+			WHEN 'epochStartTime' THEN 3
-			WHEN 'epochStartTime' THEN 4
+			WHEN 'updateCadence' THEN 4
-			WHEN 'updateCadence' THEN 5
+			WHEN 'requiresAccessToken' THEN 5
-			WHEN 'request' THEN 6
+			WHEN 'outputFormat' THEN 6
-			WHEN 'requiresAccessToken' THEN 7
+			WHEN 'outputOrganizedBy' THEN 7
-			WHEN 'outputFormat' THEN 8
+			WHEN 'outputOrganizedByDetail' THEN 8
-			WHEN 'outputOrganizedBy' THEN 9
+			WHEN 'output' THEN 9
-			WHEN 'outputOrganizedByDetail' THEN 10
+			WHEN 'deleted' THEN 10
-			WHEN 'output' THEN 11
+			WHEN 'outcome' THEN 11
-			WHEN 'deleted' THEN 12
-			WHEN 'error' THEN 13
-			WHEN 'link' THEN 14
+			WHEN 'link' THEN 12
 			ELSE 999
 		END AS top_sort,
 		top.required_sort AS top_required_sort,